 Create a new CDN profile

-In the Azure Portal, in the upper left, click New.
-In the New blade, select Web + Mobile, then CDN.
+In the Azure portal, in the upper left, select Create a resource.

-The new CDN profile blade appears.
+The CDN profile pane appears.

-- Click the Create button to create the new profile.
+Select Create to create the profile.

 Create a new CDN endpoint